Warden Head Light: History

 First recommendations for construction of a lighthouse at the Ulladulla Harbour were made in 1868, enabling night activity at the port.
 Construction of a lighthouse at the Ulladulla Harbour breakwater was initiated by Edward Orpen Moriarty MA MInstCE, Engineer in Chief of the New South Wales Harbours and Rivers Department, together with a second lighthouse at Belmore Basin, Wollongong.
 Both lighthouses were designed by Colonial Architect's Office, then under Colonial Architect James Barnet.
 Tenders were invited in October 1869 by the Public Works Department, and both lighthouses were constructed by Joseph Mather, Wollongong Breakwater Lighthouse in 1872 and Warden Head Lighthouse in 1873.

 The original light source was oil wick with a light intensity of 800 cd, with a Chance Brothers optical apparatus, which is still present.
 It displayed a fixed white light (F.W.).

 In 1889 the lighthouse was relocated to its current location on Warden Head, under the supervision of James Barnet, still the Colonial Architect.

 In 1920 the light source was replaced with a carbide lamp, automated and demanned.
-The characteristic was changed to a flashing one.
+The characteristic was changed to a flashing light.
 In 1922, the keeper's house, no longer required, was relocated to Milton to be used as a doctor's office.

-In 1964 the tower was electrified.
-The current power source is a 110 V DC battery, charged from the mains electricity.
-The current light source is a 120 V, 1,000 W, quartz halogen lamp with an intensity of 28,000 cd, visible for 14 nmi The current light characteristic is a group of two flashes every 10 seconds (Fl.(2)W. 10s).
+In 1964 the tower was electrified; the power source is a 110 V DC battery, charged from the mains electricity.
+The light source is a 120 V, 1,000 W, quartz halogen lamp with an intensity of 28,000 cd, visible for 14 nmi The light characteristic is a group of two flashes every 10 seconds (Fl.(2)W. 10s).

 In the 1940s a car park was developed at Warden Head by the Ulladulla Council to encourage visitors to the lighthouse.

 In 2008 the lighthouse was renovated.
 The lead based paint was stripped, the tower was repainted, and structural repairs were made.